-“It’s about being who you were born to be... a Queen...”
+It’s about being who you were born to be... a Queen...

 Iran has never been an Arabic country and never will be!
 Iranian people have very strong ties to their history, culture and language, which are distinctively Persian.
 They are very proud of their rich heritage, strongly admire their former King of Kings, especially Cyrus the Great and his legacy of introducing human rights in a political setting of the first humane and equal Federal World Empire.
 Another reason for which Persians dislike being mistakenly identified as Arabs is because Arab Islamic army conquered Persia in a very brutal way and forced them to change their religion, and customs by the edge of a sword.
-When Arabs conquered Persia they destroyed our style of Humane Federalism, Equal Rights, Freedom of speech and Freedom of religion and replaced those factors with central brutal government, prejudice and slavery.
+When Arabs conquered Persia they destroyed our Equal rights, Freedom of speech and Freedom of religion and replaced those factors with central primitive brutal government, prejudice and slavery.
 But Persian culture and rich history conquered them!
 Persia is the only country which didn’t become an Arab country (like Egypt, Babylonia, Assyria, Phoenicia and all the other ancient countries conquered and destroyed by Arabs) and in spite of centuries of invasions and foreign rule by Greeks, Arabs, Turks, Mongols etc. Persia has retained its own strong identity.

 For centuries Arabs has tried to destroy our culture, our language, science, poetry, literature, philosophy, religion, race, traditions, celebrations, music, arts and of course our Calendar.
 They never fully succeeded!
 Wake up Persia!

-“Don’t forget our brave and mighty Lions and Lionesses!”
+Don’t forget our brave and mighty Lions and Lionesses of the past!

-“A great civilization is not conquered from without until it destroys itself from within.”
+A great civilization is not conquered from without until it destroys itself from within.

 Iran today stands at the crossroads of history and we live in remarkable times, and thanks to the tyranny of the islamic republic, we are now able to shed the Islamic past and move ahead into the future.
 A future without Islam, or any other organised religion.
 In this, we are far more fortunate than the rest of the world, for once this regime crumbles into dust, the tyranny of religion will never again raise it’s ugly head in our land, for we will never forget.
 Islam as an Arab ideology has been a disease for Iran and Iranians and the only people who have truly once and for all uprooted Islam from Iran are the Mullahs themselves in only three decades.
 In a way, we should be grateful to them for this remarkable achievment.

-“The Invaders Can’t Control What’s Inside Us”
+The Invaders Can’t Control What’s Inside Us

-We would like to end by saying that we are certain that light will overcome darkness/fanaticism, and Persia, alike the legendary bird “Simorgh of Shahnameh”, will once again rise from her ashes and regain her rich history.
+We would like to end by saying that we are certain that light will overcome darkness/fanaticism, and Persia, alike the legendary bird Simorgh of Shahnameh , will once again rise from her ashes and regain her rich history.